LoveXiaoLiu/drawio_collection/README.md

-# drawio_collection
-collect drawio file
++ The repo is used for collect drawio file

-Add then, use [draw.io](https://www.draw.io/) open the .drawio file
++ Add then, use [draw.io](https://www.draw.io/) open the .drawio file